Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Applications

 An interesting non-trivial dynamical information one can obtain from this Theorem concerns the goodness of the approximation of the normal-form dynamics.
 That is, for smooth enough initial data, it is possible to go back to the original non-scaled variables and to get the estimate on the wave profile

-Note that the difference between wave-profiles can be proved to be small only for which only the first perturbative correction is important.
-Thus, as for the FPU system, an interesting open problem is the understanding which results can hold for larger time-scales.
+Note that the difference between wave profiles can be proved to be small only for times in which the second perturbative correction is negligible.
+Thus, as for the FPU system, an interesting open problem is the understanding which results can hold for larger time scales.

+We are confident that these two results can be proved also in the periodic setting presented above.